huohuoren4/docs/python/pytest/how_to_guides/mock.md

-# How to monkeypatch/mock modules and environments
+# How to monkeypatch/mock modules and environments {#how-to-monkeypatch-mock-modules-and-environments}

 Sometimes tests need to invoke functionality which depends on global settings or which invokes code which cannot be easily tested such as network access.
 The `monkeypatch` fixture helps you to safely set/delete an attribute, dictionary item or environment variable, or to modify `sys.path` for importing.